microsoft/MIDI/src/plug-ins/routing/README.md

 # Routing plug-ins

 Plug-ins for message routing.
 These need access to more data (endpoints, specifically) than processing plug-ins, so they will likely be a separate plug-in interface.

 TBD.
-It may be better to simply bake this type of functionality into the virtual MIDI devices and endpoints
+It is likely that we'll simply bake this type of functionality into the virtual MIDI devices and endpoints instead of a plug-in approach

 Examples of routing plug-ins